Skip to content

 • Collect pipette tips, eppendorf tubes, gloves, and other materials contaminated with phenol, chloroform, or TRIzol™ in a sealable container separate from other hazardous chemical waste.

 • Research Safety Affairs prefers the use of puncture-proof, sealable, and disposable containers to store phenol, chloroform, or TRIzol™ waste.
-Please note that these containers will not be given back to you (they are for one time use), nor does Research Safety Affairs supply these containers.
-You may purchase these containers from general stores or they can be found through regular lab supply routes.
+These containers are one-time-use only and will not be given back to you.
+Research Safety Affairs does not supply these containers; they may be purchased from general stores or found through regular lab supply routes.

 • Container must have a hazardous waste label affixed and filled out to identify phenol, chloroform, or TRIzol™ as the hazardous content.